-Choosing a PayPal account structure is not straightforward fare for most people, so in this post I’ll attempt to demistify the whole process of signing up with PayPal and choosing an account type.
+Choosing a PayPal account structure is not straightforward fare for most people, so in this post, I’ll attempt to demystify the whole process of signing up with PayPal and choosing an account type.

 You start out with a Personal account, but you can then upgrade to Premier or Business accounts.

 PayPal offers two different account types; PayPal for your personal use (Personal and Premier), and PayPal for your business (Business).
 It’s free to sign up and each account type offers different features and capabilities.
 To decide which one is right for you, read on.